dirtybits/catalyst-/README.md

-This is the reference code for [CryptoNote](https://cryptonote.org) cryptocurrency protocol.
+This is the reference code for the [CryptoNote](https://cryptonote.org) cryptocurrency protocol.

 * Launch your own CryptoNote currency: [CryptoNote Starter](https://cryptonotestarter.org/)
 * CryptoNote reference implementation: [CryptoNoteCoin](https://cryptonote-coin.org)